 Chris Ali is a Lecturer in Outdoor Environmental Education at Federation University Australia.
 He is a mountain bike (MTB) instructor with over 20 years' experience guiding and instructing mountain biking, as well as training mountain bike guides.
 Chris is a Co-Investigator on a funded research project looking at MTB participation, to explore injury occurrence and the safety/risk perceptions of participants.
 These insights inform stakeholder strategies for reducing injury and enhancing participation.
-Chris has a passion for MTB among many outdoor adventure sports and an interest in promoting safe participation in these artivities to all Local Playspaces on a Budget Ella Angarane OAM Recreation and Open Space Planner Bass Coast Shire Council Abstract/Overview:
+Chris has a passion for MTB among many outdoor adventure sports and an interest in promoting safe participation in these activities to all.
+Ella Angarane OAM Recreation and Open Space Planner Bass Coast Shire Council

+Local Playspaces on a Budget

+Abstract/Overview:
-- D & C briefs

-- Consultation process
+- D & C briefs - Consultation process

-- Natural shade - Access
+- Natural shade

-- Nature Play
+- Access

-- Nature Flay - Challenging items for older kids
+- Nature Play - Challenging items for older kids

 - Theming on a budget

 - Things that haven't worked

 - Open the mic to other people's wins.